p-argento/uni/OP/_OP Notes.md

-*Todo*
 [[_UNI]]
-Start from the wrap-up of each set of slide.

-*Project*.
+**Project**
 No deadline.
 Send to professor each step, to check.
 Use whatever language you want (python, c++, matlab, ...) for the report.
 Half october to form groups.
 List of projects.
 Choose one.
 Use a private repo.
 Try to use clear functions and API.
 It is a plus to design it to be user-friendly, but not expected.
 First the report, then the code.
 Show that you understood what you did in the report.

+**Outline**
+Unconstrained and Continuous
+1. Simple Unconstrained Optimization Problems, univariate and multivariate
+2. Univariate Continuous Unconstrained Optimization
+3. Multivariate Continuous Unconstrained Non-Smooth Optimization
+4. Multivariate Continuous Unconstrained Smooth Optimization Constrained
+5. Constrained Continuous Optimization Theory
+6. Convexity and Duality (Lagrangian, linear, quadratic, conic,...)
+7. Constrained Continuous Optimization Methods
+8. Mixed-integer Optimization Models

 ---